 Types of Electric Car Charging Cables

 An important part of owning an electric car is the charging cable; after all, you won’t be driving anywhere without one!
 But we know it can be confusing, are there are many different types of EV charging cables, all with a range of power ratings and connectors.
 The first thing to always consider when looking to buy an electric car charging cable is the specifications and requirements for your electric vehicle to determine the best types of EV charging cables for you.

 The following will cover the basics of the different types of EV charging cables for electric cars and will offer you some cheap electric charging cable options.

 There are three categories for charge speed, slow, fast, and rapid.
 Look at the power rating to determine the types of EV charging cables power you can achieve.
 Slow (under 3kW) averages 6-12 hours, fast (7kW – 22kW) takes 3 to 4 hours, while rapid (50kW – 120kW) can give a full charge in roughly an hour.

 Electric Car Cable Types

-This type of cable is typically provided by the car manufacturer.
+This type of charging cable is typically provided by the car manufacturer.
 It’s available in various versions and drivers can use it for charging their vehicle with a domestic socket.
-It has a box which communications between the connector plug and vehicle plug, known as an ICCB In-Cable Control Box.
+It has a box which communicates between the connector plug and vehicle plug, known as an ICCB In-Cable Control Box.

-Some versions are equipped with connectors for various CEE sockets, including NRGkick.
+Some types of EV charging cables are equipped with connectors for various CEE sockets, including NRGkick.
 These enable you to get a charge up to 22kW.